whatgoodisaroad/cablejs/README.md

 synthetic-data-sources, effects, libraries and cable-modules.
 Some of this can be seen in the examples, but a tutorial and API documentation is coming soon.

+## API

+The API is documented [in the wiki](https://github.com/whatgoodisaroad/cablejs/wiki/API-Documentation).

 ## Building

 To install dependencies and build cable.js: